thingsboard/thingsboard.github.io/docs/services/trainings.md

 ### Thingsboard Basics

-Learn how Thingsboard platfom helps businesses implement IoT use cases and support IoT solutions.
+Learn how Thingsboard platform helps businesses to implement IoT use cases and support IoT solutions.

-This training session will provide you with basic understanding of Thingsboard features and how they can be used in your IoT product.
+This training session will provide you with the basic understanding of Thingsboard features and how they can be used in your IoT product.

 **Agenda:**